 Avoid fines by returning all library materials on time.

-After 45 days overdue, the library system will declare an item lost and assess a default lost replacement and processing fee.
+After 45 days overdue, the library system will declare an item lost and assess a default lost replacement cost to your account.

-If material is returned in a damaged condition, the library will determine cost of repair and bill accordingly.
-For items that cannot be repaired, the library will bill the borrower for replacement cost and a processing fee.
+If material is returned in a damaged condition, the library will determine cost of repair and charge accordingly.
+For items that cannot be repaired, the library will charge the borrower for replacement cost.